val-brandcave/realwired-onboarding/context/features/it-checklist-prd.md

 - UX:
   - Informational banner explaining why IT readiness matters
   - Two checkboxes with concise explanations and guidance
-  - “Complete IT Checklist” button enabled only when both are checked
+- "Complete IT Checklist" button enabled only when both are checked
 - State:
   - `itChecklist.emailDomainsAllowlisted: boolean`
   - `itChecklist.urlAccessVerified: boolean`